 When my Mum rang me in the morning to tell me, I cried at my desk – to the unfortunate consternation of our brand new technical director – before taking myself to the boardroom.
 I cried not so much because of his passing, but because I could never take it back.
 I couldn’t apologise to him for this.
 No belated birthday card, no bouquet of flowers, no round of drinks would make this up.

-To paraphrase a film; there are some hurts that go too deep, they take a hold.
+There are some hurts that go too deep, they take a hold.
 There was a finality to this that weighed heavy.
 In truth for a few years I had been an absent grandson, son, brother friend, partner.

 Excessive hours consistently for extended periods is a law of diminishing returns.